 Stimulate your dog’s feet

 It is important to keep your dog’s legs flexible while still recovering from paralysis to avoid the progress of joint contractures.
 To do this, bicycle your fur-baby’s paralyzed leg/s in full range motion twice or thrice every day.
-If the bicycle method is painful for your dog, you can try to squeeze, rub, or tickle his toes and legs throughout the day.
+If the bicycle method is painful for your dog, you can try to squeeze, rub, or tickle your pup's toes and legs throughout the day.
 This will improve your dog’s ability to feel their feet.

 The more you stimulate your dog’s feet, the better the body works to send remapping signals to the brain, encouraging proper circulation and faster recovery.

-Opt for medications and surgery.
+Opt for medications and surgery